Understand your needs

 Cybersecurity experts also found bugs that could take over the administrative privileges of your computer, install programs, and even spy on your camera.

 In April 2020, more than 530,000 Zoom account credentials were discovered for sale on various hacking forums.

 Zoom has been working hard to improve their reputation and even introduced end-to-end encryption to its service.
 However, its security and privacy are still questionable.

 The NSA whistleblower Edward Snowden once said he used the Signal app every day.
 Since Snowden has become the symbol of online privacy, his words speak volumes.

 Signal encrypts your text messages, calls, and video chats, so no data can be viewed by third parties.
 It’s an open-source tool, therefore anyone can check its code and look for security flaws.
 Signal is free to use, making it one of the most desired video chatting apps.
-It has one drawback though — the app doesn’t support group calling.
+It also supports group calls.

 Of course, the elephant in the room is WhatsApp's recent controversy surrounding user data.
 Firstly, the service has been gathering much more data from its users than other similar platforms.
 Then, just as people were starting to question this, a badly worded update to their terms of service seemed to reinforce the false rumors that Facebook was harvesting data from the messages and calls of WhatsApp users.

 None of this really changes the baseline security of the app itself.
 Messages and calls are still protected with end-to-end encryption, and Facebook has no way of viewing the content of your WhatsApp messages.
 For now, WhatsApp remains a fairly strong alternative to Zoom.